llm-bible/llm-bible.github.io/_publications/zahraei2024enhancing.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2401.17703"}
 tags: ['Ethics And Bias', 'GPT', 'Model Architecture', 'Prompting', 'Tools']
 ---
 The Winograd Schema Challenge (WSC) serves as a prominent benchmark for evaluating machine understanding.
 While Large Language Models (LLMs) excel at answering WSC questions their ability to generate such questions remains less explored.
-In this work we propose Tree45;of45;Experts (ToE) a novel prompting method which enhances the generation of WSC instances (5037; valid cases vs. 1037; in recent methods).
-Using this approach we introduce WSC+ a novel dataset comprising 3026 LLM45;generated sentences.
+In this work we propose Tree-of-Experts (ToE) a novel prompting method which enhances the generation of WSC instances (5037; valid cases vs. 1037; in recent methods).
+Using this approach we introduce WSC+ a novel dataset comprising 3026 LLM-generated sentences.
 Notably we extend the WSC framework by incorporating new ambiguous and offensive categories providing a deeper insight into model overconfidence and bias.
-Our analysis reveals nuances in generation45;evaluation consistency suggesting that LLMs may not always outperform in evaluating their own generated questions when compared to those crafted by other models.
-On WSC+ GPT45;4 the top45;performing LLM achieves an accuracy of 68.737; significantly below the human benchmark of 95.137;.
+Our analysis reveals nuances in generation-evaluation consistency suggesting that LLMs may not always outperform in evaluating their own generated questions when compared to those crafted by other models.
+On WSC+ GPT-4 the top-performing LLM achieves an accuracy of 68.737; significantly below the human benchmark of 95.137;.